See the latest news and insights around Information Governance, eDiscovery, Enterprise Collaboration, and Social Media.

 The issue of defamation has been in the news a lot over the last few months.
 Johnny Depp lost a prominent case against the publisher of the UK’s The Sun newspaper.
 Prince Harry sued a tabloid.
 The source behind the New York Post’s infamous Hunter Biden laptop article sued Twitter for allegedly making him out to be a hacker.
 And an Indian court cleared a journalist in a #MeToo defamation case involving a major political figure.

 Team collaboration tools are enjoying something of a moment.
-Already a popular method of communication and documentation between office-based teams, 2020’s pandemic saw many enterprises scramble to implement solutions, keen to keep their workforce connect
+Already a popular method of communication and documentation between office-based teams, 2020’s pandemic saw many enterprises scramble to implement solutions, keen to keep their workforce connected as remote working became an overnight necessity.

 The sudden mass transition to remote work in 2020 catalyzed an unprecedented reliance on team collaboration platforms like Microsoft Teams, Slack, and Workplace by Meta.
-Years later, we’re still grappling with this vast, complex new universe of electronic
+Years later, we’re still grappling with this vast, complex new universe of electronically stored information (ESI) and what it means for eDiscovery.

 Electronically stored information (ESI) refers to “any type of information that is created, used, and stored in digital form and accessible by digital means.”

 One of the reasons Slack saw such widespread adoption, especially early on, was the fact that companies could use it for free.
-Like many SaaS tools, Slack operated on a “freemium” model, meaning organizations could use it for free, and then upgrade as the
+Like many SaaS tools, Slack operated on a “freemium” model, meaning organizations could use it for free, and then upgrade as their needs grew.

 Head Office: